-- 1. Disqualification of a competitor (for example, because he does not conform to the rules regarding age, qualification, etc. required for the competition) does not necessarily incur his suspension or permanent suspension, if he has acted in good faith; a request for supplementary penalties for fraudulent intention may, however, be made against the competitor. - 2.
+- 1. Disqualification of a competitor does not necessarily incur his suspension or permanent suspension, if he has acted in good faith; a request for supplementary penalties for fraudulent intention may, however, be made against the competitor. - 2.
 A team which has included a competitor who is disqualified necessarily incurs the penalty of that member and is also disqualified. - 3.
 The consequences of disqualification are the same as those for exclusion from the competition (see Article t.149 above).